drawnhermanic/reception/README.md

 * Filter visitors on admin page based on date.
 * Use refresh token
-* Integrate with Azure AD to find Barnardos employees
+* Integrate with AD to find employees
 * Add notifications so host is notified that a visitor has arrived

 ## Install Dependencies